ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab00.md

 seated.
 Save the photo (i.e. the .png, .jpg, or whatever) to a file.
 Depending on the browser you are using, this file may end up in your "home directory", or in some other directory (e.g. `~/Downloads`, `~/Desktop`, etc.)

+Once you've located it, change the name to `alex-t.jpg` or `alex-t.png` or whatever.
+You need to keep the .jpg or .png exactly as it is, but change the first part of the filename to match your first name and last initial, in lowercase, separated by a hyphen (`-`).
+The naming convention is important, because the SPIS staff is going to access all of these images to create a SPIS photo album so that we can all learn your names more quickly.

 Once you've located it, your next job will be to upload it to your github practice repository.
 We'll discuss how in the next step.

 # Step 7: Upload your photo to your `ucsd-cse-spis-2017/practice-alex-t` repo.